ea2

 Technology Accelerator

-Public and private partners work together to advance enabling ATMP delivery technologies and platforms (including AAV‑derived vectors, mRNA and lipid nanoparticles), addressing aspects such as manufacturing, analytical characterisation and immunogenicity to build a robust toolbox for the rare disease community.
+Public and private partners work together to advance enabling ATMP delivery technologies and platforms (including AAV‑derived vectors, non-viral vectors, therapeutic mRNAs and gene-editing tools), addressing aspects such as delivery, manufacturing, analytical characterisation and evaluation of therapy response and immunogenicity, to build robust toolboxes for the RD community and accelerate clinical development.

 Public–Private Collaboration Accelerator (PPCA)